eslint/eslint/docs/developer-guide/scope-manager-interface.md

     * `node` (`ASTNode`) ...
 An AST node to get their scope.
     * `inner` (`boolean`) ...
 If the node has multiple scope, this returns the outermost scope normally.
 If `inner` is `true` then this returns the innermost scope.
 Default is `false`.
 * **Return type:** `Scope | null`
 * **Description:** Get the scope of a given AST node.
 The gotten scope's `block` property is the node.
-This method never returns `function-expression-name` scope and `TDZ` scope.
+This method never returns `function-expression-name` scope.
 If the node does not have their scope, this returns `null`.

 #### getDeclaredVariables(node)